tmtsoftware/csw/docs/src/main/services/event.md

 Java
 :   @@snip [JEventPublishExamples.java](../../../../examples/src/main/java/example/event/JEventPublishExamples.java) { #with-source }

-This API also demonstrates the usage of onError callback which can be used to be alerted to and handle events that failed while being published.
+This API also demonstrates the usage of an onError callback which can be used to handle events that failed while being published.

 You can find complete list of APIs supported by `EventPublisher` and `IEventPublisher` with detailed description of each API here: